 There are many indicators that the socio-economic background of persons and especially of children has an impact on their safety in traffic (Eurostat).
 Statistics show that children whose parents are from lower income groups are more frequently involved in traffic crashes (Bundesministerium für Gesundheit, 2008).
 The child road traffic injury mortality rate per 100.000 population in Europe in 2004 was 1,5 times higher for children from low and medium income (LMIC 8,3) families than for children from high income families (HIC 5,2; WHO 2008).
 Families from lower socio-economic backgrounds (and their children) more often live in areas with high traffic density and are therefore at higher risk of being involved as traffic casualties (Limbourg, 2008).
-A German study showed that teenagers up to 17 years from poor socio-economic backgrounds are more often involved in crashes (1,1%).
-The involvement of children from poor socio-economic backgrounds in crashes (1,1%) is twice that of better off children (0,5%) (Holte, 2010).
+A German study showed that teenagers up to 17 years from poor socio-economic backgrounds in crashes (1,1%) than teenagers from better socioeconomic backgrounds and higher education levels (1,1%).
+The involvement of children (0,5%) (Holte, 2010).
 Austrian data shows that young persons (aged between 0 and 14 years) from migrant backgrounds, 14% without) (Breuss, 2010).